-Any individual may seek a personal licence whether or not they have current employment or business interests associated with the use of the licence.

-15.2.
-The Board will grant a personal licence if it is satisfied that the applicant: is 18 years of age or older; • possesses a relevant licensing qualification; does not already hold a personal licence issued in Scotland • has not had a personal licence revoked within the period of 5 years, ending with the day on which the application was received (other than for failure to complete mandatory refresher training); and has not been convicted of any relevant offence or foreign offence.
-15.3.
+- 14.1.
+Any individual may seek a personal licence whether or not they have current employment or business interests associated with the use of the licence. - 14.2.
+The Board will grant a personal licence if it is satisfied that the applicant: - is 18 years of age or older; - possesses a relevant licensing qualification; - does not already hold a personal licence issued in Scotland - has not had a personal licence revoked within the period of 5 years, ending with the day on which the application was received (other than for failure to complete mandatory refresher training); and - has not been convicted of any relevant offence or foreign offence. - 14.3.
 When an applicant has an unspent conviction for a relevant or foreign offence, the Board will hold a hearing at which it will consider carefully whether it is satisfied that the grant of a licence would not breach the objectives of the Act.
 It will consider the seriousness and relevance of any conviction, the period that has elapsed since the offences were committed and any mitigating circumstances.
-If not so satisfied the
+If not so satisfied the Board will refuse the application.

-16. Adult Entertainment.
+15. Adult Entertainment.